jappeace/jappeaceApplication/content/pragmatic-haskell-database.md

 Congratulations, devops was survived.
 Note that using this sql file is not idiomatic to beam.
-It should be fully done by beam, but getting migrations to function is currently hard (it's a work in progress).
+The schema should be managed by beam, but getting migrations to function is currently hard (it's a work in progress).

 # Creating structure
 The beam library models our desired structure at type level.
-This is done in a seperate file called `DB.hs`.
+This is done in a separate file called `DB.hs`.
 It can be seen in [the sources](#dbhs).
-With help of this code beam can inspect the definitions, and it also provides type safety for the beam sql domain specific langauge.
+With help of this code beam can inspect the definitions, and it also provides type safety for the beam sql domain specific language.
-In other words if the migrations work there would be a path towards bringing the database up to date with the code base, or a compile error, giving us an idea of what is wrong.
+In other words if the migrations work there would be a path towards bringing the database up to date with the code base, or a compile error.
+This is very pleasant because we get a thight feedback loop.
-Now let us carefully expect that file to understand it.
+Now let us carefully inspect that file to understand it.

-## Langauge extensions
+## Language extensions
 ```haskell
 {-# LANGUAGE DeriveGeneric         #-}
 {-# LANGUAGE FlexibleInstances     #-}